jmilkiewicz/OverheadCourse/signups/ladies.markdown

 ## 📝 Registration

+<i>The event is almost fully booked!</i>

+Last <b>2</b> spots left in a group for absolute beginners and/or women with minimal experience.

 | {% include padelLadies.markdown %}     | Till 13th of August | After 13th of August |
 | -----------        | ----------- |
 | individual reservation         | 150 euro       | 180 euro|